 You’ll learn how by adopting a growth mindset, you can break bad habits, and foster resilience and adaptability.
 When you view challenges and setbacks as opportunities for learning rather than as insurmountable obstacles, you become more inclined to persist through difficulties.
 A growth mindset encourages you to understand that changing habits is a process involving gradual improvement and experimentation.
 By focusing on the belief that you can develop better behaviors through effort and perseverance, you’re more likely to stay motivated, embrace constructive feedback, and adjust your strategies as needed, ultimately leading to successful habit change.

-Resources Mentioned in Break Bad Habits Using a Growth Mindset
+Resources Mentioned in Breaking Bad Habits Using a Growth Mindset

-How can adopting a growth mindset help you break bad habits and replace them with positive ones?
+How can adopting a growth mindset help you when breaking bad habits and replacing them with positive ones?

 Here are some key points to understanding this message: